Today we’re going to breeze through 4 simple ways you can improve your management skills–starting right now.

 I called him on the phone.

-When the question was posed, his facial expression was the only thing missing from what I knew was going to be a real conversation.
+His facial expression was the only thing missing from what I knew was going to be a real conversation. 😮

 The pause told me everything.